If you have a small backyard and you want to start gardening, there’s a simple solution…

 Blueberries develop well in buckets, but regardless of whether or not they are planted in a greenhouse, they are considered to be quite a difficult plant to produce.

 Blueberries need lots of water, lots of sunshine, and acidic soil.
-However, if you give them these three things, growing a safe, successful blueberry plant in a bucket is completely possible.
+However, if you give them these three things, growing a safe, successful blueberry plant in a plastic bucket is completely possible.

 Short trees with a tiny root system are cherry trees, making them suitable for growing in a bucket.
 A lot of sunlight will be needed for most sweet cherries, while most sour varieties do better in the shade, so it is necessary to understand what type of cherry tree you are planting.

-Yes, in climates that are too cold for outdoor growing, lemons can be grown in buckets.
+In climates that are too cold for outdoor growing, lemons can be grown in buckets.
 Meyer lemons are more like a bush and are the smallest variety, and grows extremely well in buckets.

 Melons are large fruits with similarly large root systems, which means that growing them in buckets can also be difficult.
 With that said, if you use the correct method, it is entirely possible to grow several varieties of melons in buckets.